 Might we in our own lives take sin as seriously as God does.

 So, this is a sobering passage when you think about it.
 Because, yes, David was in many ways a man after God’s own heart.
-At the same time, we see sinfulness, deception, lying, evil in David.
+At the same time, we see sinfulness, deception, lying, and evil in David.
 In his life that will lead to catastrophic consequences in others’ lives.

 Here it’s Ahimelech, the other priests at Nob.
 Later it will be Bathsheba’s husband, Uriah.
 And others will follow after that.
 We cannot overestimate the effects of sin in our lives.
 The effects here of lying, of deception, of a lack of honesty.